jmeyer2k/english/merchant-of-venice-essay-outlines.md

 II.
 Shylock shows that he is greedy and unmerciful.
   a.
 Shylock cares more about the wealth that he lost than his daughter.
   b.
 Shylock doesn't give Antonio mercy for when Antonio owes him a pound of flesh.
 III.
-Portia doesn't let that part of her show through, so she is compassionate and merciful.
+Portia shows how she is greedy when she continues Shylock's trial even after he agrees to not hurt Antonio.
   a.
-Portia saves Antonio from Shylock's evil.
-  b.
-Portia gives a speech about what true mercy is, proving that she is merciful herself.
+Portia continues the trial after